-To replace oven light: Use a dry pot holder, to prevent possible harm to hands; very carefully remove bulb.
-Replace with a 40 watt APPLIANCE bulb.
-Reconnect power to the range.
+To replace oven light: Use a dry pot holder, to prevent possible harm to hands; and very carefully unscrew bulb cover and bulb.
+Replace with a 40-watt APPLIANCE bulb.
+Replace bulb cover.
+Reconnect power to the range and reset clock.